Blog Harmful Exposures and Other Hazards

 This list isn’t exhaustive.
 It can feel overwhelming trying to figure out what’s concerning and what’s not.
 So, here are some steps you can take to learn more:

-• Explore the additional resources on this topic embedded below ⬇️.
+• Explore the additional resources on this topic linked at the end of this post ⬇️.
 Make sure to check out the fact sheets on the MotherToBaby website.

 • If you have concerns about exposures at work, refer to the Safety Data Sheets (SDS) that should be readily available for you to access at your workplace.
 SDS provide information about specific chemicals used, like how to store and handle them properly.
 Most do not provide specific information on reproductive risks, though.